annathan/EngageSquared/Sensitivity_Labelling_Uplift.md

 - 1–2 **pilot auto-labelling policies** configured in audit mode.
 - A **governance guide** outlining label ownership and change management.
 - An **adoption plan** with communication and training guidance.
 - A list of **next steps** for scaling labelling and integrating with DLP/IRM.
+- A defined reporting process (e.g., monthly usage/adoption reports for IT and quarterly summaries for executives).

 ---